The DogPeople Blog

 Continue uphill and after passing last house on right, road becomes a stony track.
 CONTINUE ON TRACK PASSING THROUGH METAL GATE, CONTINUE AHEAD UPHILL following line of telegraph poles and ignore another track that branches off to the right.
 Near top of hill bear right just in front of a stonewall and water trough and then left OVER LOW STILE next to gate (Hamish jumped this) onto minor road beside cottages.

 Follow road gently uphill to road junction beside cottages called New Houses.
 TURN LEFT and follow road to reach a cemetery inside a stonewall with surrounding pine trees.
-Road forks - both roads go to Litton - Hamish took the left hand road as this appeared to be the more minor road (leading back to The Red Lion) the right hand road takes you back to Hall Farm House in Litton.
+Road forks - both roads go to Litton - Hamish took the left hand road as this appeared to be the more minor road, the right hand road takes you back to Hall Farm House in Litton.
 Follow road and on reaching next road junction TURN RIGHT to village center.

 2012 Dogpeople Ltd